open-eid/SiVa/docs/siva/qa_strategy.md

 **System testing**

 The scope of the tests is illustrated on the image below.
 The goal of the test is to test the entire length of signature validation process and to test supportive functions.
-In addition REST/JSON Demo application is tested.
-X-Road application is used to test the flow, but application itself is not tested.
+In addition Demo application is tested.
 More info about testing specifics can be found in Test Plan [System testing](/siva/test_plan/#system-test-introduction) section.

 ![System testing](../img/siva/qa_strategy/SystemTest.png)